sarveshda/sarveshda/README.md

 # 👋 Hi, I'm Sarvesh

-🔹 **Aspiring Data Analyst** | 📊 Passionate about transforming data into meaningful insights
+I am an aspiring **Data Analyst** passionate about transforming data into meaningful insights.
-🔹 Skilled in **Data Cleaning, Visualization, and Business Analytics**
-🔹 Always curious to learn new tools and techniques in the world of data
-🔹 Strong interest in solving business problems through data-driven decisions
+Skilled in **data cleaning, visualization, and business analytics**, I enjoy solving business problems through data-driven decisions.

-🔹 Focused on continuous growth and hands-on practice with real-world projects
+With a strong interest in learning new tools and techniques, I am continuously focused on **growth and hands-on practice** through real-world projects.
-🔹 Believe in the power of data to make smarter and impactful choices
+I believe in the power of data to enable smarter and more impactful choices.
 ---

 ## 🚀 Skills & Tools